BostonGlobe/globe-graphic-template/README.md

 #### The kitchen sink
 This uses [gulp](http://gulpjs.com) for:
 - live reloading
-- css preprocessing
+- css preprocessing with stylus
-- js and css minifying for production
+- js and css minifying / inlining for production
+- es6 compiling
-- js and css inlining for production
+- handlebars for html rendering

 You must have [node](http://nodejs.org) installed.

 In terminal, run the following command in the root of your project:

 	make awesome

-Then install the node modules:

-	npm install

 To get development up and running: